 The limited edition „Madam Kaiser No.1“ includes a total of 84 handbags.
 In a concealed section, each bag includes a genuine piece of a handwritten letter of the Austrian Empress Maria Theresia

 from the year 1756.
-We have cut this rare artifact into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our luxury bags.
-Each bag comes with a glossy
+We cut this rare artifact into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our luxury bags.
+Each bag comes with a glossy photo

-photo of the complete original document.
+of the complete original document.

 Maria Theresia of Austria was the only female head of the Habsburg Dynasty.
 She remained the uncrowned ‘Madam Kaiser’ for life.
 Her consort Franz I. Stephan was politically unambitious, yet she